biocatiit/website/content/pages/users_howto_sec_mals_saxs_collect.rst

 :slug: how-to-collect-saxs

 This provides instructions of how to collect SAXS data at the BioCAT beamline.
-Before comming, please ensure that you've read up on how to `plan your experiment <{filename}/pages/users_howto_saxs_design.rst>`_ and that you've properly `prepared your samples <{filename}/pages/users_howto_saxs_prepare.rst>`_.
+Before coming, please ensure that you've read up on how to `plan your experiment <{filename}/pages/users_howto_saxs_design.rst>`_ and that you've properly `prepared your samples <{filename}/pages/users_howto_saxs_prepare.rst>`_.